Covid-19 expert: 'It's a battle between us and the virus - and the virus is winning'

 A new Covid-19 variant is expected to become the dominant strain in the community within weeks as cases surge and an expert warns we could be "losing the arms race with the virus".

-University of Otago epidemiologist Professor Michael Baker has again urged Kiwis brace for the second Omicron wave as the community case average increases by almost 50 per cent in nine days.
+University of Otago epidemiologist Professor Michael Baker has again urged Kiwis to brace for the second Omicron wave as the community case average increased by almost 50 per cent in nine days.

 Earlier today, health officials reported 6498 community cases, a further eight deaths, and 487 hospitalisations.
 The weekly rolling average of hospitalisations has increased from 335 this time last week to 420 today.